Ransomware Attack Could Disrupt, Sabotage November Presidential Election, Experts Fear

-As The Associated Press reported, a ransomware attack occurs when a computer user unwittingly installs malicious code on their computer — such as through downloading a file or even clicking a link.
+As The Associated Press reported, this type of crime occurs when a computer user unwittingly installs malicious code on their computer — such as by downloading a file or even clicking a link.
 That code then hijacks the user’s data, and the criminal who installed the code will only allow the user to access their data once a fee — a “ransom” — is paid.
-In some cases, those ransoms have turned out to be tens or even hundreds of thousands of dollars, usually paid via an untraceable crypto currency such as Bitcoin.
+In some cases, those ransoms have turned out to be tens or even hundreds of thousands of dollars, usually paid via an untraceable cryptocurrency such as Bitcoin.

 For example, as BBC News reported, in 2019 the town of Lake City, Florida paid $500,000 in Bitcoin after a ransomware attack held the city’s data hostage for two weeks.

-Now, some experts fear that the same process could affect voter data and, by extension, affect the November 3 presidential election, either directly or indirectly.
+Now, some experts fear that the same process could affect voter data and, by extension, affect the presidential election in November, either directly or indirectly.

 Colorado Secretary of State Jena Griswold noted that the United States’ electronic infrastructure was an issue in the 2016 election, and it could be an issue again.